DurvalPCN/multicast-julia/README.md

 ### Local installation

-If preferred, the user can use [IJulia Notebook](https://github.com/JuliaLang/IJulia.jl) in your local machine.
+If preferred, the user can use [IJulia Notebook](https://github.com/JuliaLang/IJulia.jl) in your local machine.<br>
 Just install IJulia Notebook and load the file `Multicasts-Julia.ipynb`.

 ### References